Searching as Strategic Exploration

 Creating a successful search strategy involves some trial and error.
 Explore a variety of databases and alter your keywords.
 Eventually, you’ll find the combination that yields the best results.

-For more effective search strategies, see chapter seven where we discuss database searching more in-depth.
+For more effective search strategies, see Chapter 7 where we discuss database searching more in-depth.

 Serendipity